Prevent Alzheimer’s, Is It Possible?

 Several studies show that this disease can be fought before it appears.
 Through diverse healthy habits in diet or daily activities, it is possible to prevent Alzheimer’s from beginning to develop.
 Learn more in the following article.

 What is Alzheimer’s?

 Someone can “coexist” with Alzheimer’s up to 10 years after diagnosis, with symptoms worsening over time.
-It is incurable and terminal, and appears primarily in those who are 65 years of age, or older.
-It was discovered by two psychiatrists in the beginning of the last century, the the initial symptom is lack of ability to retain information, or to remember what was said.
+It is incurable and terminal and appears primarily in those who are 65 years of age, or older.
+It was discovered by two psychiatrists at the beginning of the last century.
+Alzheimer’s initial symptom is lack of ability to retain information or to remember what was said.

 As Alzheimer’s progresses, symptoms can be mental confusion, aggression, irritability, mood swings, long-term memory loss, isolation, speech disorders.
 The causes of this disease are still unknown, and medical treatments are only available to achieve but a few results, not to totally cure.